jralph/docker-examples/php+nginx/README.md

 # Copy the example deployment patch.
 cp docker/k8s/overlays/development/deployment-patch-example.yml docker/k8s/overlays/development/deployment-patch.yml

-# Edit the deployment patch, replacing the example image names with the names of your built images.
+# Edit the deployment patch.
+# Replace the example image names with the names of your built images.
+# Replace the '/path/to/project/dir' paths with the path to your project directory.
 vim docker/k8s/overlays/development/deployment-patch.yml

 # For Development